-Our architect firm understands that great design benefits all and our team is committed to architecture that makes a difference.
+Our architectural firm understands that great design benefits all and our team is committed to architecture that makes a difference.
 Community ownership and engagement in the process and outcome of design are the best measure of a project’s success.
-Together, our team has been responsible for over 200 major, and hundreds of minor, educational facility projects with a total value of over two billion dollars in construction cost.
+Together, our team has been responsible for over 250 major, and hundreds of minor, educational facility projects with a total value of over 2.7 billion dollars in construction cost.

 Thomas W. Gilbert, AIA, REFP

 Education: Syracuse University School of Architecture, Bachelor of Architecture 1973